- Patient Info

 This decision is made at a multidisciplinary meeting and depends on how much cancer is present in the sentinel node.
 The deposit can be measured as a "micrometastasis" which is a group of cancer cells measuring less than 2mm in diameter, or a "macrometastasis" which is greater than 2mm.
 If the sentinel node contains a micrometastasis, then no further surgery will be recommended.

 In most but not all cases with a macrometastasis, further surgery – a "clearance" of the axillary lymph nodes – is recommended.
-In this situation most, but not all of the lymph nodes may be removed which will mean extra precautions to prevent lymphedema in the future will be necessary.
+In this situation most, but not all of the lymph nodes may be removed - this is now termed a "Targetted Axillary Dissection" which will mean extra precautions to prevent lymphedema in the future will be necessary.
 View research article

 The term axillary clearance (Level II or III) or axillary dissection broadly mean the same thing, that is removal of most of the axillary lymph glands.
 This is in contrast to sentinel node biopsy, which is an assessment of only one or two axillary lymph glands.
 Axillary clearance is performed following sentinel node biopsy if it is positive, or initially if the lymph glands are likely to contain cancer cells (e.g. large tumour in the breast).